pradipoza/nationalfire/replit.md

   - Built complete CRUD API endpoints for brands management
   - Added product search functionality with real-time filtering by name
   - Enhanced navigation with brands link positioned between Gallery and About Us
+  - Built complete admin brands management system with CRUD operations
+  - Added product selection interface for associating products with brands
+  - Created brand management page in admin panel with table view and dialogs

 ## User Preferences